-ACCORDING TO THE STANDARD FOR THE BREED GERMAN SHEPHERD DOGS SHOULD NOT HAVE LONG and/or WOOLY COATS!
+ACCORDING TO THE STANDARD FOR THE BREED GERMAN SHEPHERD DOGS SHOULD NOT HAVE LONG, SHAGGY and/or WOOLY COATS!

 Long Coated/Haired/Wooly GSD DO HAPPEN IN LITTERS FROM TIME TO TIME.
 As Pets, when coming from well bred litters that they 'pop up' in, they are no different than any other GSD, except, They should come with a Limited Registration, meaning, they should NOT be used for Breeding.

 Worse!
 So called 'breeders' who are purposely breeding FOR long coats in GSD.
 Most, if not all, are not only just breeding dogs that have one fault, but many, faults that you can see when looking at the dogs, such as GSD with Round Eyes (very common in long coated GSD), as well as White Markings on the GSD, usually toes and chest, and Square Body Types....GSD Body Styles should be 'longer than tall, 8 1/2 x 10' Many long haired GSD also have the unattractive, for their breed, 'Ewe Necks", also a fault according to the GSD Standard For The Breed.

 Photo is of a Post Card.
 WE DO NOT OWN THIS DOG.

 REPUTABLE DOG BREEDERS BREED THEIR DOGS TO AS CLOSE TO THE STANDARD FOR THE BREED AS THEY ARE ABLE.
 REPUTABLE DOG BREEDERS ARE PROUD OF THE DOG BREED THEY OWN AND BREED.
 MOST BREED 'TO BETTER THE BREED'!

-My Question Is?!!: IF YOU CAN SEE ALL THOSE FAULTS ON THE OUTSIDE OF WHAT THEY ARE THESE BREEDERS BREEDING AND SELLING, WHAT HEALTH AND TEMPERAMENT ISSUES ARE THEY ALSO BREEDING INTO THE PUPPIES THEY ARE PRODUCING??!
+My Question Is?!!: IF YOU CAN SEE ALL THOSE FAULTS ON THE OUTSIDE OF WHAT THEY ARE THESE breeders ARE BREEDING AND SELLING, WHAT HEALTH AND TEMPERAMENT ISSUES ARE THEY ALSO BREEDING INTO THE PUPPIES THEY ARE PRODUCING??!